WHAT GUNS CAN BE USED - For the purpose of our discussion we assume that all items are legal for you to own and you have

 TARGETS - The list of target types used at our matches include standard (and possibly 1/3rd-scale) IDPA paper targets as well as steel knock-down, flashers, and various moving targets.
 A variety of non-threat targets will also be used and shoot through hits on both threat and non-threat targets will count but only one non-threat penalty will be assessed per target.

-SCORING - We use both Vickers and "TC Scoring" (which is a modified form of Vickers,) at our matches, (see below.) .
+SCORING - We use a system of Time Plus similar to Vickers for our rifle, pistol, and shotgun matches and we use 3Gun Nation Rules for our 3Gun match.
 Vickers is raw time plus points down plus penalties, (1 point down = 0.5 seconds).
 The following penalties and times will be used:

 Paper / Steel / Clay Not Hit